 Do Not Save After Opening An Existing File

 Simply opening a file in Excel to review its contents is fine.
-It is when you save after opening an Excel document that can cause trouble.
+It is when you save after reviewing an Excel document that can cause trouble.
 As Excel can automatically reformat data upon opening the file, you can prevent the reformatting of the data from being permanent by simply not saving the changes.
-One of the many habits that we develop from using computers is to constantly save to ensure that anything we are working on is not lost so you should be mindful of pressing "CTRL + S" out of habit.
+One of the many habits that we develop after using files is to constantly save to ensure that anything we are working on is not lost so you should be mindful of pressing "CTRL + S" out of habit.

 Open the File In a Program That Does Not Reformat Automatically

 In many of our examples above, we have been opening the CSV file in Notepad to view the contents.
 Notepad is a basic application that does not reformat any data allowing you to review the data before use.
 It may be tricky when reviewing the data as the data is not in a readable format so it is best to remember that the comma in a CSV file is where the cell data begins or ends.

 - A CSV file is a common file used for the transferring of data from one system to another.
 As the name suggests, a comma is used to designate when the data for a cell begins and ends.
 When Excel opens a CSV file, it will use the commas to create the cells and make them into the readable format you are accustomed to.
 The same will happen if you were to save an Excel spreadsheet into a CSV file and perform the reverse, with a comma being placed around the data.